greggman/audiostreamsource.js/README.md

 ## API

-There's one function, `audiostreamsource.create`, it takes an options and a callback.
+There's one function, `audioStreamSource.create`, it takes an options and a callback.

 The callback will be called with null as the first argument if there are no errors.